 The City will provide certain updated financial information and operating data to the MSRB annually.
 The information to be updated with respect to the City includes all quantitative financial information and operating data of the general type included in this Official Statement.
-The information is of the type included in APPENDIX A, exclusive of the tables reflecting "Direct and Estimated Gross Overlapping Funded Debt Payable from Ad Valorem Taxes," "ESTIMATED INTEREST & SINKING FUND MANAGEMENT INDEX 2022-23," and "ESTIMATED INTEREST & SINKING FUND MANAGEMENT INDEX 2023-24" and in APPENDIX C. The City will update and provide this information within six months after the end of each of its fiscal years ending in and after 2022.
+The information is of the type included in APPENDIX A, exclusive of the tables reflecting "Direct and Estimated Gross Overlapping Funded Debt Payable from Ad Valorem Taxes," "ESTIMATED INTEREST & SINKING FUND MANAGEMENT INDEX 2023-24," and "ESTIMATED INTEREST & SINKING FUND MANAGEMENT INDEX 2024-25" and in APPENDIX C. The City will update and provide this information within six months after the end of each of its fiscal years ending in and after 2024.

-The City may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by Rule 15c2-12.
+The City may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by Rule 15c2-12 of the United States Securities and Exchange Commission, as amended (the "Rule").
 The updated information will include audited financial statements, if it commissions an audit and the audit is completed by the required time.
 If audited financial statements are not provided with annual information, the City will provide unaudited financial statements at such time and later provide audited financial statements when and if the audited financial statements become available.
 Any such financial statements will be prepared in accordance with the accounting principles described in APPENDIX C or such other accounting principles as the City may be required to employ from time to time pursuant to state law or regulation.